-As Chief Operating Officer, Kristin manages the Congressional Hunger Center’s technology, human resource, and administrative functions, and contributes to the organization’s finance and fundraising infrastructure.
+As Chief Operating Officer, Kristin provides operational and management leadership at the Congressional Hunger Center, oversees CHC’s administrative, technology, and human resource functions, and contributes to the organization’s finance and fundraising infrastructure.
 Kristin has more than 15 years of experience working with small nonprofits addressing poverty, hunger, homelessness, and addiction and recovery, at the local, state, and national level.
 She joined CHC in 2001.

 Kristin holds a BA in Anthropology from the State University of New York at Binghamton, a Masters in Public Health from the University of Texas Health Science Center, and an Executive Certificate in Nonprofit Management from Georgetown University.
 Her formal education was substantially enhanced by two years serving as a VISTA Volunteer.

-Emily Byers is Co-Director for Policy and Special Initiatives of the Mickey Leland International Hunger Fellows Program.
-As Co-Director, she shares responsibility for the day-to-day management of the program and bears primary responsibility for training and advising the Leland Fellows on policy-related matters.
+Emily Byers is the Director for Policy and Special Initiatives of the Mickey Leland International Hunger Fellows Program.
+As Director, she shares responsibility for the day-to-day management of the program and bears primary responsibility for training and advising the Leland Fellows on policy-related matters.
 She also helps to define and advocate CHC’s international food security policy positions.